 - obtain a production or storage licence from the Minister.

-In the case of a territory that is no longer subject to an exploration licence, the Minister would have the power to award a production or storage licence by auction.
+In the case of a territory that is not subject to an exploration licence, the Minister would have the power to award a production or storage licence by auction.

 Any amendment to a petroleum production project would have to be submitted to the Board, which will be required to examine the project again if it considers that the amendment is substantial.